Turner’s House: Follow in artist JMW Turner’s footsteps at his Twickenham retreat

 For more of Metro Girl’s history posts, click here.

-Posted on 25 Apr 2018, in Architecture, Art, History, London, Tourist Attractions and tagged 19th century, Architecture, art, Georgian, history, London, restoration.
+Posted on 25 Apr 2018, in Architecture, Art, History, London, Museums, Tourist Attractions and tagged 19th century, Architecture, art, Georgian, history, London, restoration.
 Bookmark the permalink.
 1 Comment.